morskyjezek/si676-2025-activities/_posts/2025-09-25-omeka-s-install-guide.md

 ---
 layout: post
 title:  "Omeka S Install Guide"
-date:   2024-11-10
+date:   2025-09-25
 categories: guides omeka
-published: false
+published: true
 ---

 This page describes how to set up Omeka S on your servers.

 ## Installing Omeka S Manually

 This is a multi-step process.
-In case you were wondering, it is unlikely you would have to install the tools in this way (a more likely scenario is that your server has a helper install tool; one common one is called Softaculous).
+In case you were wondering, it is unlikely you would have to install the tools in this way (a more likely scenario is that your server has a helper install tool; one common one is called *Softaculous*).
 Even so, installing this way helps you to understand the overall architecture of the LAMP server, how the different elements interact (in this step, particularly the file system - LINUX - and databases - MySQL).
 The Apache server is handling the HTTP requests and tasks that display the cPanel interface, and any of the interactions between the platform components are likely communicating to the databases via PHP.
 For the most part, though, you don’t need to worry about how those components interact once this installation step is completed.

 The manual install process has a few main steps: